GREEshmadj/Whitefield-Vihar/README.md

-making Website for a resort named whitefieldvihar with contents of about , gallary , different event options available for costmeres to make their bookings
+making Website for a resort named whitefieldvihar with contents of about , gallary , different event options available for customers to make their bookings